 The photograph below is a male of the Thomisidae family.
 It is easy to see he is a mature male because of his swollen palps.
-And also that he belongs to the Thomisidae family because his front two pairs of legs are longer than the rear pairs.
+And also that he belongs to the Thomisidae family because his front two pairs of legs are longer and thicker than the rear pairs.

 Thomisids can live in a wide variety of habitats, and are often masters of camouflage.
 Some (mainly those which capture their prey while they lurk in flowers) even have the ability to change colour.

 They tend to sit and wait for their prey then make a quick grab with their first 2 pairs of legs, injecting a relatively powerful and quick-acting venom.
 Because of this method of prey capture none of them spin webs for ensnaring prey, nor do they wrap up prey in silk and store it for later.
 They capture and eat prey items one at a time.
 The potency of the venom allows them to capture prey larger and heavier than themselves, even bumblebees can be taken.
 They also have the ability of walking sideways which gives them their common name of crab spiders.
+Many of them tend to be slow moving for spiders.

 return to main spider page

-In the Thomsids mating usually lasts 5 - 45 minutes, and the male is usually free to escape without being eaten.
+In the Thomisids mating usually lasts 5 - 45 minutes, and the male is usually free to escape without being eaten.
 However some Thomisids, in the Xysticus genus such as X. lanio and X. cristatus (below), have a curious courtship.
 The male is slightly smaller than the female.
 He climbs over her body tying her down to the ground with numerous lines of silk which he spins over the front half of her body and legs.
 Then he pushes up her abdomen and squeezes underneath her to insert a sperm-loaded palp in her epigyne.
 However after this the female just gets up and walks away.
 The silk does not restrain her, so we do not yet know what is the purpose of the male tying her down.

 There are 17 species in the Xysticus genus in Europe.
 The abdominal pattern is usually a series of triangles and bars, but identification to species level is difficult.
 Most species are found on the ground or on low vegetation.
 The egg sac is flattish, white and usually attached to low vegetation.
 It is guarded by the female, but she may die before the spiderlings emerge.